rackerlabs/rackspace-how-to/content/rackspace-email/create-a-private-label-webmail-site.md

     **Note:** For specific instructions on editing your DNS records, please contact your DNS host.
 [Find your DNS host here.](/how-to/find-dns-host)

-The site now appears in the **Webmail Sites** listing.
+The site appears in the **Webmail Sites** listing.
 After the DNS change is propagated, it has a green "locked" icon to the right of the name, indicating that the site is secure.

 <img src="{% asset_path rackspace-email/create-a-private-label-webmail-site/secure_completed.png %}"/>